ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

 \end{align*}`
 $$

 The prior for `\(\beta_0\)` is centered on 156.5 because according to the Centers for Disease Control and Prevention (CDC; see [here](https://www.cdc.gov/nchs/fastats/body-measurements.htm)), that is the average weight for 19-year-old women in the US in recent years (2015-2018).
 Granted, the Horan & Johnson ([1971](#ref-horan1971coverant)) data were from some 50 years ago, but since body weight has increased over the past few decades in the US, an average woman’s weight now might be a decent first approximation for an overweight woman 50 years ago.
-The standard deviation of 15 in the prior is meant to reflect uncertainty in the prior, and suggest that 95% of the prior mass should be between 30 points below and above the prior mean.
+The standard deviation of 15 in the prior is meant to reflect uncertainty, and it suggest that 95% of the prior mass should be between 30 points below and above the prior mean.

 The prior for `\(\beta_1\)` is centered on 0 to weakly regularize the estimate for the experimental difference towards smaller values.
 However, we continue to use a fairly permissive standard deviation of 15 to allow for somewhat large treatment effects.
 That is, there could be a difference between the groups as large as 30 pounds either way, but smaller differences are more plausible than larger ones.

 When switching to the likelihoodist framework, we speak in terms of `\(\sigma\)`, rather than `\(\epsilon\)`.
-Since `\(\sigma\)` must be positive, we have used the exponential distribution for the prior[^1].
-The exponential distribution has a single parameter, `\(\lambda\)`, which is the reciprocal of the mean[^2].
-Though I’m no weight or weight loss researcher, my first blind guess at a standard deviation for women’s weights is somewhere around 15, which we can express by setting the rate to about 0.067.
+Since `\(\sigma\)` must be positive, we have used the exponential distribution for the prior.[^1] The exponential distribution has a single parameter, `\(\lambda\)`, which is the reciprocal of the mean.[^2] Though I’m no weight or weight-loss researcher, my first blind guess at a standard deviation for women’s weights is somewhere around 15, which we can express by setting the rate to about 0.067.

 ``` r
 1 / 15  # the exponential rate is the reciprocal of the mean